All folios · Beinecke MS 408 · Public domain · Yale University · ← scroll →

 The "Biological" section of the manuscript — sometimes called the balneological section — depicts dozens of nude female figures bathing in interconnected pools and tubes rendered in green ink.
 It is the most photographed and most cited section in popular coverage of the manuscript, and the most resistant to interpretation.

 Leading hypotheses include medical illustrations of circulatory or reproductive systems, alchemical diagrams representing transformation processes, a medieval spa or therapeutic bathing manual, and purely symbolic cosmological imagery.
-No hypothesis has been adopted by more than a small number of researchers, and none has connected the imagery to any known illustrated tradition.
+No hypothesis has been adopted by more than a small number of researchers.

 The bathing section occupies folios 75r–84v.
 The green pigment used for the pools has been confirmed as consistent with 15th-century copper-based colorants.